ImgBotApp/InternetNL/detail/web-tls/cert-hostname-match-OK_en.md

-hostname of website matches certificate
+the hostname of the website matches the certificate